salesforcecli/plugin-org/messages/clone.md

+# missingSourceSandboxName

+Specify a value for %s in a definition file or on the command line.

+# missingSourceSandboxNameAction

+To indicate which sandbox org you want to clone, specify name %s in a definition file or as a command line argument.

-# missingSourceSandboxNameORSourceId
+# missingSourceId

-Specify a value for name %s or ID %s in a definition file or on the command line.
+Specify a value for %s in a definition file or on the command line.

-# missingSourceSandboxNameORSourceIdAction
+# missingSourceIdAction

-To indicate which sandbox org you want to clone, specify name %s or ID %s in a definition file or as a command line argument.
+To indicate which sandbox org you want to clone, specify ID %s in a definition file or as a command line argument.

 # error.bothApexClassIdAndNameProvided